 StormSafe information on what to do before, during and after a storm is relevant for people who are vision impaired.
 A support person can run through the advice and tips for these areas with the person and assist in preparing, responding and recovering from storms.

-Audio messages form the NSW SES
+Audio messages from the NSW SES

 Put together an emergency kit audio